The Gaia Gathering

 Lodging:

-Most participants bring tents for camping, though there are some (very basic) cabins with twin-sized bunk beds available on a first-come, first-serve basis.
+Most participants bring tents for camping, though there are some (very basic) cabins with twin-sized bunk beds available on a first-come, first-serve basis (dormitory-style, with plenty of beds for everyone who wants one!).
 Group bathrooms and showers are available in the bathhouses.

 Meals:

-As a key change from previous years, participants are responsible for providing their own meals for the weekend.
-In the spirit of “sharing the load”, we’re encouraging participants to consider being part of a “Meal Sharing Pod”.
+Participants are responsible for providing their own meals for the weekend.
+In the spirit of co-creation we’re encouraging participants to consider being part of a “Meal Sharing Pod" and joining the Friday evening potluck dinner.

 Meal Pods are completely optional, and can either be self-organized by a group of friends, or you can sign up to participate in a “dietarily-similar” pod during registration.
 You’ll be connected with others who have indicated interest, and each pod will coordinate in advance of the weekend.

-If you want to be connected with a Meal Pod, please register by Monday, April 14 to allow time for pods to coordinate meal plans in advance of the event.
+If you would like to be connected with a Meal Pod, please register by Monday, April 13 to allow time for pods to coordinate meal plans in advance of the event.

 Workshops: